drdk/dr-css-inliner/README.md

 * `-t, --insertion-token [string]` - A token (preferably an HTML comment) to control the exact insertion point of the inlined CSS.
 If omited default insertion is at the first encountered stylesheet.
 * `-i, --css-id [string]` - Determines the id attribute of the inline style tag.
 By default no id is added.
 * `-f,  --fake-url` - Defines a _fake_ url context.
 Required when piping in html through `stdin`.
 Default is null.
-* `-d, --debug` - Prints out an HTML comment in the bottom of the output that exposes some info (see below).
+* `-d, --debug` - Prints out an HTML comment in the bottom of the output that exposes some info:

-###### Debug info
   * `time` - The time in ms it took to run the script (not including the phantomjs process itself).
   * `loadTime` - The time in ms it took to load the webpage.
   * `processingTime` - The time in ms it took to process and return the CSS in the webpage.
   * `requests` - An array of urls of all requests made by the webpage.
 Useful for spotting resources to strip.
   * `stripped` - An array of urls of requests aborted by `--strip-resources` option.
   * `cssLength` - The length of the inlined CSS in chars.

 ##### Examples: